top of page

 Mitchell Furniture and Hardware

-By 1912, a new brick building had been built on the corner, facing Churton Street.
+By 1912, a new building had been built on the corner, facing Churton Street.
 There, Albert Sidney “A.S.”
-Mitchell (1868-1949) operated a general hardware and home furnishings retail store.
+Mitchell (1868-1949) operated a home furnishings and general hardware store.
 His services included custom picture framing, paints and gardening supplies.
-The store became a favored local gathering place for men to discuss business and politics.
+Among his many customers, the county commission purchased office chairs and tools for road maintenance.
+The store was also a location where people could buy hunting licenses.
+It became a favored local gathering place for men to discuss business and politics.

 Mitchell and his wife Carrie Moorefield (1878-1962) had 6 children.
 Two of the sons, Albert Leonard (1903-1986) and William “Bill” Mitchell (1901-1991) continued the business after Mitchell retired.